Netherlands Police Raid Bulletproof Hosting Infrastructure Linked to Global Cybercrime

 From a technical standpoint, organizations should implement defense in depth: regular offline backups, network segmentation, strict access control, continuous monitoring for anomalous activity, timely patching, and endpoint protection.
 Maintaining up‑to‑date blocklists of suspicious IP addresses and domains, informed by CERT advisories and threat intel feeds, helps reduce exposure to infrastructure commonly used by criminals.

 As law enforcement agencies increasingly target the infrastructure that underpins cybercrime, organizations have an opportunity to reassess their own hosting choices and security posture.
-Avoiding dubious “bulletproof” or ultra‑anonymous services, strengthening monitoring and backup strategies, and closely following guidance from national CERTs and reputable security vendors can significantly reduce cyber risk and make it harder for criminal ecosystems to thrive.
+Avoiding dubious “bulletproof” or ultra-anonymous services, strengthening monitoring and backup strategies, and watching for newly exposed infrastructure indicators after major takedowns can materially reduce follow-on risk.

 Leave a Comment